palei/tronner/README.md

 ## Timed events

 Timed events are triggered a number of seconds after a ladder log event occurs.
-The following function would be called 5 minutes after a round starts.
+The following function is called 5 minutes after a round starts.

     :::python
     @app.timed_event('NEW_ROUND', 300)